-Season 1 of Westworld might now be at an end, but I have no doubt that many viewers will be rewatching the series in order to spot the tiny moments of foreshadowing, and to further wrap our heads around the twist and turns of the plot.
-But before you launch back into a rewatch take a look below at the five things you might have missed from Westworld, Episode 10 "The Bicameral Mind."
+Season 1 of Westworld may now be at an end, but I have no doubt that many viewers will be rewatching the series in order to spot the tiny moments of foreshadowing — and to further wrap our heads around the twist and turns of the plot.
+But before you launch back into a second viewing, take a look below at the five things you might have missed from Westworld, Episode 10 "The Bicameral Mind."

-The longest and most enduring theory through the first season of Westworld has to have been that William was a younger version of the Man in Black.
-And luckily for us, the season finale didn't waste much time putting us theorists out of misery when it pulled all the loose ends into a tidy bow, and it confirmed the theory with a beautiful transformation scene.
+The longest and most enduring theory through the first season of Westworld has definitely been that William was a younger version of the Man in Black.
+And luckily for us, the season finale didn't waste much time putting us theorists out of our misery when it pulled all the loose ends into a tidy bow, and it confirmed it with a beautiful transformation scene.

-Basically, for anyone still struggling to get their heads around the different time frames (and no judgement, that shit was confusing!), for the entire season we've been seeing the story of William's very first foray into the park as well as his very last one.
+Basically, for anyone still struggling to get their heads around the different time frames (and no judgement, that shit was confusing!), for the entire season we've been watching both the story of William's very first foray into the park as well as his very last one.

-All of the scenes with the older William (a.k.a the Man in Black) have been him trying to solve what he believed was the final level of Westworld (the maze) only to find out that it was never for him in the first place.
-But, ultimately he ended up at peace when he saw that the hosts were fighting back for themselves, and (presumably) died with his goals fulfilled.
+All of the scenes with the older William (the Man in Black) have been him trying to solve what he believed was the final level of Westworld (the maze), only to find out that it was never for him in the first place.
+But, ultimately he ended up at peace when he saw that the hosts were fighting back for themselves, and he (presumably) died with his goals fulfilled.

-We've read a whole host of theories on Westworld over the past 10 weeks, and one of the big questions was where exactly was the park located?
-There were some interesting theories including an abandoned post-apocalyptic town or city, underwater or even space, though in the end it seems it was the most likely answer: an island.
+We've read a whole host of theories about Westworld over the past 10 weeks, and one of the big questions was: Where exactly was the park located?
+There were some interesting theories including an abandoned post-apocalyptic city, underwater, or even space, though in the end it seems it was the most likely answer: an island.